waimea-aalee/300dtd-client-tracker-project/docs/4-review.md

 ### Privacy

-I made sure all the client information such as addresses and phone numbers remain private
+I made sure all the client information such as addresses and phone numbers remain private by only letting logged in users view and edit their own data to ensure privacy

 ---